morey-ow/cs2521-summer2023/2521_Syllabus.md

 For various reasons, I have abandoned giving timed written exams, for better or worse.

 **Weekly Videos**
+The best way to learn is to teach.
 At the end of each week, for weeks 1-4 (the course has 5 weeks), record a video 10-15 min instructional video, aimed towards your classmates, teaching them some things you learned.

 **Participation**
-You need to attend and be on task for all class sessions.
-When I visit breakout room, you should be able to share screen and show me a reasonable attempt at engaging with the material.
+You need to attend and be on task for all class sessions (but if there are one or two sessions you need to miss for legitimate reasons, that's fine, just email me beforehand).
+When I visit you in the individual breakout rooms, you should be able to share your screen and show me a reasonable attempt at engaging with the material.

 **Final Exam**
-One-on-one oral exam
+One-on-one oral exam scheduled sometime during the last week

 ## Technology requirements
-This course is taught remotely and synchronously via Zoom, and nothing beyond a typical internet-connected computer obviously required for any such a course is neccessary.
+This course is taught remotely and synchronously via Zoom, and nothing beyond a typical internet-connected computer that is obviously required for any such a course is neccessary.
 Specifically, you will need
  - some sort of computer (desktop, laptop) capable of running the following software:
 - Zoom
 - Python